Crestwave/bf/bc/README.md

 Additionally:

 - Negative pointers are not allowed
-- The program is POSIX-compliant except for the use of the `read()` extension.
+- It is POSIX-compliant except for the use of the `read()` extension.

 For your convenience, `bc.sh` is provided, which accepts a program's filename as its first argument and appropriately reads and converts input and output.